spinshock/llama-bot/README.md

     * Adjust dokku proxy ports (protocol:host_port:container_port) **container_port** or **8080** from the example below
     should be the same as the port env from API dockerfile
       ```bash
+      ## OPTIONAL: Done automatically by the proxy in dokku
       dokku proxy:ports-set <client-app-name> http:80:8080
       ```
     * Add the client app to the internal network(client-api reverse-proxy) **(you need to create the internal network once!)**